 A statement on SeaFrance's website read: "We are conscious of the inconvenience this situation is causing and we apologise for this."

-The Tribunal de Commerce was given the task of making a decision on the firm's future after the European Commission ruled that a €200m (£176m) bailout by the French Government was illegal.'Not satisfactory'
+The Tribunal de Commerce was given the task of making a decision on the firm's future after the European Commission ruled that a €200m (£176m) bailout by the French Government was illegal.

 A SeaFrance spokeswoman said: "SeaFrance welcomes today's decision of the Tribunal de Commerce to extend the period of full administration in order to find a solution for the company's future.

 "This will enable the alternatives to be fully explored and any new offers received."